ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 -   Our new exciting task is to define our own format!

--   We could draw inspiration from very simple formats, such as the Wavefront OBJ that we described [earlier](./tomasi-ray-tracing-10a-other-shapes.html#wavefront-obj): each line contains a letter (`v`, `f`, `n`, etc.) followed by a sequence of numbers.
+-   We could draw inspiration from very simple formats: for instance, each line might contain a letter (`v`, `f`, `n`, etc.) specifying the object and followed by a sequence of parameters when needed.

 -   For example, we could define a diffuse BRDF (`d`) with color $(0.3, 0.7, 0.5)$ associated with a sphere (`s`) centered at $(1, 3, 6)$ with radius $r = 2$ with code like this: